MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: Power Automate for desktop won't upload detailed action logs for the respective run of the flow's run history, after the desktop flow runs through the console.
+- **1**: Power Automate for desktop won't upload detailed action logs for the respective run of the flow's run history, after a desktop flow runs through the console.

 ## Configure Power Automate for desktop notification settings